rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 ### Int Objects Tab
 This tab contains a list of supported internal objects.
-These can be any of: X-10, Custom Lights, Flags, Variables, Inputs, Outputs, IR, Digital Temperature Sensors, Analog Inputs, or HVAC.
+These can be any of: X-10, Custom Lights, Flags, Variables, Inputs, Outputs, IR, Digital Temperature Sensors, Analog Inputs, Macros, Scheduled Event, Periodic Events, Timers or HVAC.
 Add only those objects that need to be visible to or acted on by the MQTT network.
 * *ID* is the internal object ID.
 X-10 object IDs show with their A-P house/unit code format.